 Field-hunting tip

-Look in peralkaline rhyolitic volcanic rocks country — that is the host setting where tuhualite typically forms.
+Look in peralkaline rhyolitic volcanic rocks country, the host setting where tuhualite typically forms.
 If you start seeing aegirine, arfvedsonite, quartz in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive habit, so train your eye for that shape before scanning the outcrop.